-Central San Francisco Bay is listed as impaired by chlordane, DDT, dieldrin, dioxin compounds (including 2,3,7,8-TCDD), furan compounds, invasive species, mercury, PCBs, selenium, and trash.
+Lower San Francisco Bay is listed as impaired by chlordane, DDT, dieldrin, dioxin compounds (including 2,3,7,8-TCDD), furan compounds, invasive species, mercury, PCBs, dioxin-like PCBs, and trash.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
-The TMDLs for mercury and PCBs apply to this discharge and are implemented under NPDES Permit No. CA0038849.
-On August 23, 2016, U.S. EPA approved a TMDL for selenium in North San Francisco Bay, which includes Central San Francisco Bay.
-The selenium TMDL does not require effluent limits for municipal wastewater dischargers because these discharges have an insignificant impact on North San Francisco Bay water quality.
+NPDES Permit CA0038849 implements the mercury and PCBs TMDLs.

-As shown in Fact Sheet section 4.3.3, the discharge is not a significant source of chlordane, DDT, dieldrin, dioxin compounds, or furan compounds because these pollutants have not been detected in the discharge.
-The discharge is also not a source of invasive species because it is disinfected.
-Finally, the discharge is not a source of trash because the discharge is screened and treated to secondary treatment standards.
+As shown in Fact Sheet section 4.3.3, the discharge is not a significant source of chlordane, DDT, and dieldrin because these pollutants have not been detected in the discharge.
+The discharge is not a source of invasive species because it is disinfected.
+The discharge is also not a source of trash because it is screened and treated to at least secondary treatment standards.
+The discharge is an insignificant source of dioxins and furans because concentrations of these pollutants in plant effluent are consistently below water quality objectives.